-CLEANTECH Summer Bootcamp: Education and Instruction
+CLEANTECH Summer Boot Camp: Education and Instruction

 Leaders in cutting-edge cleantech technologies, including executives, scientists, and academics, will deliver program content under the guidance of F. William Harder Professor Business Administration, Catherine Hill.
-Professor Hill—whose extensive immersion in the energy sector includes vice chairing the New York Battery and Energy Storage Consortium and serving on the Advisory Board of iClean, the NYSERDA funded energy incubator at the College of Nanoscale Science and Engineering—brings years of invaluable knowledge and expertise to the program.
+Professor Hill—whose extensive experience in the energy sector includes vice chairing the New York Battery and Energy Storage Consortium and serving on the Advisory Board of iClean, the NYSERDA funded energy incubator at the College of Nanoscale Science and Engineering—brings years of invaluable knowledge and expertise to the program.